 What is Audience Analysis?

-In social media analytics, audience analysis refers to researching the interests, preferences, demographic, location, and other aspects of a group.
+In consumer insights, audience analysis refers to researching the interests, preferences, demographic, location, and other aspects of a group.
 This could be a broad audience like “all Tumblr users” or a much narrower group like “millennial female fans of The Bachelor in Massachusetts.”
 The insights you gain from audience analysis depend on the depth of your research.

 While your own audience is a great place to start with audience analysis, looking at your competitor’s audience and comparing it to your own can help you gain insights into how to stay ahead of the competition.